sreader1414/SimpleFrontEndPractice/README.md

 Change your directory in terminal (or whatever you are using) to `my-app` folder

-Run `npm i` then after that finishes run `npm start` or `yarn start` in terminal
+Run `npm i` then after that finishes run `npm start` in terminal

-Lastly, go to `http://localhost:3000` to see it working!
+Lastly, go to `http://localhost:3000` in your browser to see it working!

 <div>
   <img src="Example3.png" width="150">